aaryakini/intLab2_aarya/README.md

-# intLab2_aarya
+# interaction2
-This is my repository for Core 2 Interaction Lab! :)
+This is my repository for Core 2 Interaction! :)